-I don’t think other species on earth have the concept of time or death, as most animals don’t have the same parts of the brain that can process that type of information.
+I don’t think other species on earth have the concept of time or death, as most animals don’t have the same brain parts that can process that type of information.

 Is time a part of the simulation?